All Episodes

 Major military incursions in years past launched seas of banners down San Francisco's Market Street, but this time there was nothing, at least right off the bat.

-David Hartso, executive director of the peace workers anti-war group in San Francisco, said, well, people are war-weary and have already been very disappointed in President Obama for some time.
+David Hartso, executive director of the Peace Workers Anti-War Group in San Francisco, said, Well, people are war-weary and have already been very disappointed in President Obama for some time.

-The jihadist terror would be more effective, but the groundswell on this hit the streets just isn't there.
+He said he and other longtime activists are outraged at the bombing and they believe nonviolent solutions to jihadist terror be more effective, but the groundswell on this hit the streets just isn't there.

 So they must not really believe in anti-American militarism.